devlato/async-wait-until/README.md

   } catch (e) {
     if (e instanceof TimeoutError) {
       // Unfortunately, 10 seconds have passed but we haven't detected the `<div />`
-      // If we had a UI, we could show an error there or allow user to retry alert('No <div /> have been detected unfortunately');
+      // If we had a UI, we could show an error there or allow the user to retry alert('No <div /> have been detected unfortunately');
     } else {
-      // Some another error, most likely thrown from the predicate function. alert('Unknown error occurred');
+      // Some other error, most likely thrown from the predicate function. alert('Unknown error occurred');
       console.error(e);
     }